MarieAugerMethe/Babybou_IBM/README.md

 Babybou_IBM
 ===========

 Identifying parturition and neonate survival using movement data.
 This is the R code for the individual based method to identifying parturition and neonate survival from the movement data of female woodland caribou.
 The code and the paper and supplementary material are provided.
+You can also find more code and information at: https://sites.google.com/site/babybou2013/